williamchndlr/alx-system_engineering-devops/0x00-shell_basics/README.md

-scripts 12 prints the type of a file script 13 creates a symbolic link script 14 copies html files from one dir to another
+scripts 12 prints the type of a file script 13 creates a symbolic link script 14 copies html files from one dir to another script 15 moves all files starting with capital letters